BenjaminKyamanywa/playground/README.md

 ## 🛝 Playground
-This is a place to break and experiment with a lot of coding projects.
+This is a place to build a lot of projects while striving for mastery of coding principles.

 # 🏗️ Projects
-Below is a list of projects created to refine my skills across various programming principles.
+Below is a list of projects across various programming principles.

 | Name          | Description | Source code
 |-------------- |-------------|-----------